-In these circumstances: Test the joining entity's business at these points: 1 The loss was made by the joining entity for an income year starting after 30 June 1999 just before the end of the income year in which the loss was made the income year in which the joining entity first fails the ownership or control tests if that income year started before the trial year, and the trial year.
-2 The loss was made by the joining entity for an income year starting before 1 July 1999 just before the ownership or control tests were first failed, and the trial year.
+In t hese circumstances: en est the joining hitiy's business at ese points: 1 The loss was made by the joining entity for an income year starting after 30 June 1999 • just before the end of the income year in which the loss was made the income year in which the joining entity first fails the ownership or control tests if that income year started before the trial year, and - the trial year.
+2 The loss was made by the joining entity for an income year starting before 1 July 1999 just before the ownership or control tests were first failed or, where it is not practicable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of ITAA 1997, and • the trial year.

-Where a loss is transferred as a result of satisfying the same business test, it may only be transferred again if-in addition to satisfying the usual transfer tests-the entity transferring the loss carried on the same business at these times:
+Where a loss is transferred as a result of satisfying the same business test, it may only be transferred again if - in addition to satisfying the usual transfer tests - the entity transferring the loss carried on the same business at these times: